 “Insomnia is considered chronic if a person has trouble falling asleep or staying asleep at least three nights per week for three months or longer.”
 Sleep Foundation

-“Cognitive behavioral therapy (CBT) is a short-term, goal-oriented psychotherapy treatment that takes a hands-on, practical approach to problem-solving.
-Its goal is to change patterns of thinking or behavior that are behind people’s difficulties, and so change the way they feel.”
+“Cognitive behavioral therapy (CBT) is a short-term, goal-oriented psychotherapy treatment that takes a hands-on, practical approach to problem-solving”.

-- Consulted your health practitioner or naturopath in order to evaluate or rule out physical causes of insomnia.
-Some times blood work is needed to rule out illness.
-Physicians can refer you to a free sleep study that can also help determine causes such as sleep apnea.
+- Physicians can also refer you to a free sleep study that can also help determine causes such as sleep apnea.

-- Are not currently on sleeping medication, working shifts, or overusing drugs or alcohol.
+- Are not currently on sleeping medication (unless you want to wean off them), working shifts, or overusing drugs or alcohol.

 Number of Sessions:

-Everyone’s needs are different, but generally people need 3-6 sessions.
+Everyone’s needs are different, but generally people see me for 4-6 sessions.

-Sessions can be twice weekly, every week or spread out to every two weeks..
-In between sessions, you may be asked to maintain a sleep diary and to try out “homework” including new tools and techniques or a sleep restriction program to reset your sleep drive.
+Generally, sessions are twice weekly, or every week.
+In between sessions, you will be encouraged to do “homework” including trying new tools and techniques, or a sleep restriction program to reset your sleep drive.